Kweepa/SquareDoom/README.md

 # Square Doom

-A port of Doom for the stock Commodore 64.
+A Doom-lite for the stock Commodore 64.

 This differs from my vicdoom port in that the map is a grid like Wolfenstein, but there are floor and ceiling heights and "textured" floors and ceilings to make this look much more like Doom.

 It's fullscreen, using dither patterns to allow for lighting, so the pixel grid is just 40x25, which is a little rough.

 The huge advantage of the tile grid is ray casting is much faster, and so is wall collision.
 Doors and elevators are also tile-based.
-Even Wolfenstein-style doors are kind of expensive.
+Even Wolfenstein-style mid-tile doors are kind of expensive, plus I wanted double wide doors and elevators.
 Floor heights are snapped to approximately half a meter, but the framerate is low enough that moving doors and elevators look reasonable.

 I wrote an editor for this first, much like the editor I wrote for vicdoom (with the same sprites), but with height tweaking and a preview panel.
 Also, written in javascript instead of Adventure Game Studio.